Popular Libraries

 Test Models

-- Format testing set into XGBoost matrix.
+- Format the testing set into an XGBoost matrix.

 dtest = xgb.DMatrix(X_test, label=y_test)